EricEisaman/cs1/README.md

 - Make examples.
 (TODO)

 🍎 Enables easy use of shaders created with [Shader Frog](https://shaderfrog.com/).
+- Include the desired shader json file in your build by importing in shader-frog.js
+- Declaratively implement the shader-frog component in your HTML.

 🍎 JS, CSS, and JSON bundling, minification, and uglifying with [Rollup](https://rollupjs.org/guide/en).